bruchansky/immersions/README.md

 I initially developed the library for my immersive art projects.
 But it can also be used for simulations, games, and any immersive experience you want.
 I keep updating the engine based on my personal artistic needs, and everyone is welcomed to contribute.

 I started the indie project in December 2021.
 I didn’t want to depend on commercial virtual spaces for my artistic creations.
 I didn’t want to be restricted by game and artificial scarcity mechanics found on other VR platforms.
-I believe the web is still the best metaverse out there: anybody can publish on it and it can now deliver truly immersive experiences.
+I believe the web is still the best metaverse out there for artistic expression: anybody can publish on it and it can now deliver truly immersive experiences.

 Please feel free to [ask me any question](https://github.com/bruchansky/immersions/discussions) or [request new features](https://github.com/bruchansky/immersions/issues).
 And let me know about your immersions!